rticommunity/rticonnextdds-usecases-automotive/ExampleCode/README.md

 The six applications are:

-1. LIDAR (Lidar)
+1. LiDAR (Lidar)
-  - Sends LIDAR data.
-  - This application generates periodic random data.
-The sample size of the data is 360kB.
-  - The LIDAR sends high amounts of data at a high data rate.
+  - Sends LiDAR point clouds at a high data rate.
+  - This application generates periodic ray-casted LiDAR data from a point observer.
+  - Scan is configurable for range & resolution by editing lidar.properties file.
+   - Default is full-circle, 180 columns by 64 rows.
+184kB per sample.
+  - If an `RTI Shapes Demo` is publishing `Circle` data on the same domain, these will be rendered in the LiDAR data.
+   - A Yellow circle will control the LiDAR observer position.
+  - The LiDAR data can be 3D visualized using RViz2.
 2. Vision Sensor (Vision)
   - Sends vision sensor data.
-  - The vision sensor sends a smaller amount of data (a few hundred bytes) at a lower rate than the LIDAR.
+  - The vision sensor sends a smaller amount of data (a few hundred bytes) at a lower rate than the LiDAR.
   - Sensor data is read from a file and can be modified to publish different data.
 3. Vehicle Platform (Vehicle_Platform)